Collins4real/My-Data-Analytics-Portfolio-Project/README.md

 - **Shipping Mode**: Standard, First Class, Second Class, and Same Day.

  ### Key Insights from the Power BI Superstore Metrics Visual Dashboard
+  You can interact with the report <a href="https://app.powerbi.com/groups/me/reports/5d038ed4-0c7f-4446-a6ef-ca7b49c878c3/ReportSection?experience=power-bi" target="_blank">Click here to view the report</a>
 ![sales and profit](sales_profit_on_product_using_power_BI.png)
  1. #### Sales Performance Analysis
 - **Top-Selling Sub-Categories**: